OSGConnect/connectbook/start/scaling-up/preparing-to-scale-up.md

  - When you queue a single submit script using the `condor_submit` command, this is called a **cluster** and can consist of one more individual jobs.
  - Each individual job within a cluster is called a **process**.
-Therefore, each *cluster* can be made up of one or more *processees*.
-Each proceess lands on its own job slot and is handled individually from the other processes in the cluster.
+Therefore, each *cluster* can be made up of one or more *processes*.
+Each process lands on its

+own job slot and is handled individually from the other processes in the cluster.

 ### Handling Output